99monisha/LOVE-BABBAR-DSA-SHEET-CHALLENG/README.md

 # LOVE-BABBAR-DSA-SHEET-CHALLENG
 <h3><a href="https://github.com/99monisha/LOVE-BABBAR-DSA-SHEET-CHALLENG/blob/master/ARRAYS/1.Reverse%20Array/reverse.cpp">1.
-REVERSE The Array</a></h3>
+REVERSE the array</a></h3>
 <h3><a href="https://github.com/99monisha/LOVE-BABBAR-DSA-SHEET-CHALLENG/blob/master/ARRAYS/maxmin/maxmin.cpp">2.
 MAXIMUM and MINIMUM elements in an array</a></h3>
 <h3><a href=""></a></h3>
 <h3><a href=""></a></h3>